Stevie Wonder: 1980s: Increased cultural and political presence

 In 1987, Wonder appeared on Michael Jackson's Bad album, on the duet "Just Good Friends".
 Jackson also sang a duet with him entitled "Get It" on Wonder's 1987 album Characters.
-This was a minor hit single, as were "Skeletons" and "You Will Know".
+This was a minor hit single, as were "Skeletons" and "You Will Know", both songs becoming his final number one R&B singles.
 Wonder played harmonica on a remake of his own song, "Have a Talk with God" (from Songs in the Key of Life in 1976), on Jon Gibson's album Body & Soul (1989).